Arts and Culture

 March 7, 8, 9

-Dana Point Historical Society Public Reading of Two Years Before the Mast With a spectacular backdrop of Dana Point Harbor, the third public community reading of Dana’s Two Years Before The Mast will take place during the second weekend of the Festival of Whales, starting Friday afternoon from 1 PM – 4 PM at Waterfall Park in Dana Point Harbor (in the case of inclement weather the reading will move to the Nature Interpretive Center at the Headlands).
+Dana Point Historical Society Public Reading of Two Years Before the Mast With a spectacular backdrop of Dana Point Harbor, the fourth public community reading of Dana’s Two Years Before The Mast will take place during the second weekend of the Festival of Whales, starting Friday afternoon from 1 PM – 4 PM at the Nature Interpretive Center at the Headlands – 34558 Scenic Dr, Dana Point, CA 92629.
 A presentation of the Dana Point Historical Society, it is modeled on the public reading of Moby Dick, a highly successful venture of the New Bedford Whaling Museum in Massachusetts.
 Over one hundred volunteer readers will read for eight to ten minutes each, completing the entire book in about fifteen hours over the three days; Friday, March 7th, 1 PM – 4 PM; Saturday, March 8th, 9 AM – 5 PM Sunday, March 9th, 8 AM – 12 Noon.
-For more information or to volunteer call the Dana Point Historical Society at 949-248-8121.
+For more information or to volunteer call the Dana Point Historical Society at (949) 899-0907.
 FREE - Donations gladly accepted.

 March 1, 2, 8, 9

 Dana Point Historical Society Walking Tour of Town Center At 2 PM meet the guide at 34091 Pacific Coast Hwy (corner of Blue Lantern and PCH) for the historic town center Walking Tour.
 See and hear the stories of commercial buildings, private homes and landmarks c.
 1924 to 1939, that represent the city’s early development.
 A free Walking Tour brochure of Dana Point is included.
 For more information, call 949-248-8121 or www.danapointhistorical.org.
 FREE – donations gladly accepted.